appmath/flutter-provider-afzalali/README.md

-# How to avoid unnecessary screen rendering
+# How to use Provider to avoid unnecessary screen rendering